Application of Station Class Arresters on Underbuilt Distribution Lines

 Momentary transients due to lightning or switching will cause a station class arrester to conduct but do not damage the unit.
 By contrast, a power frequency overvoltage – because of its duration – will damage the arrester causing it to fail by being short-circuited.
 As there is no disconnecting fuse or isolator at the bottom, the circuit cannot be restored until the arrester is cut free or replaced.
 Fault indicators are therefore recommended in order to quickly find the location of failed station class arresters on the system.

-Because of more robust design, station class arresters can be a cost effective measure for the mitigation of a power frequency overvoltage and improve overall system reliability.
+Because of their more robust design, station class arresters can be a cost effective measure for the mitigation of a power frequency overvoltage and improve overall system reliability.
 For example, below is the sequence of events should a e.g. 69 kV line contact a 13 kV line where station class arresters have been installed:

 1. Contact made